resnant/crystalframer-encoder/README.md

 1. **Docker paths**: Always use paths starting with `/workspace/` in Docker containers
 2. **Memory usage**: Be careful with memory usage when processing large structures or batches
-3. **Device management**: Ensure proper CUDA environment for GPU usage
-4. **Dependencies**: Verify that PyTorch Geometric and pymatgen are correctly installed

 ## 🔧 Troubleshooting